-Tokelau's artisanal fleet consists of around 190, small 10' - 16' outboard motorised aluminium boats operating out of the three atolls.
+Tokelau's artisanal fleet consists of around 200, small 10' - 16' outboard motorised aluminium boats operating out of the three atolls.
 These vessels fish primarily for local consumption and use surface trolling and vertical handline methods that mainly target skipjack and yellowfin tuna.

 Most artisanal fishing activities in Tokelau's waters occur within 5 nautical miles from shore.
+Inshore fisheries are conserved and managed to meet the food security and cultural needs of each atoll, as specified in the Tokelau Fisheries Policy.
 Domestic fisheries development in Tokelau is severely constrained by market access and lack of infrastructure.
-The Government continues her commitments in developing strategies that will provide these artisanal fishers with opportunities to participate in small-scale commercial tuna fishery developments.

-Any commercial inshore fisheries developments need to be authorised by the Taupulega (Village Council) of each respective atoll and is subject to a cost-benefit and market analysis, and an environmental impact assessment to demonstrate it will not jeopardise her food security and will result in creating net economic gains.
+Any commercial inshore fisheries developments need to be authorized by the Taupulega (Village Council) of each respective atoll and is subject to a cost-benefit and market analysis, and an environmental impact assessment to demonstrate it will not jeopardize her food security and will result in creating net economic gains.

-Table 1 provides the annual catch estimates by the Tokelau artisanal fleet in the last three years, based on data collected through the SPC TAILS software.
+Table 1 provides the annual catch estimates by the Tokelau artisanal fleet in the last years, based on data collected through the SPC TAILS software.

-Table 1: Estimated Artisanal tuna catches in Tokelau waters, 2018-2020
+Table 1: Estimated Artisanal tuna catches in Tokelau waters, 2018-2022

-RAISED ESTIMATES (MT)
+RAISED ES TIMATES (I MT)

 Year SKJ YFT BET TOTAL

 2018 27.8 27.0 0.0 54.8

 2019 39.6 21.1 0.0 60.6

 2020 27.5 22.6 0.0 50.1

+2021 18.3 30.6 1.7 50.6

+2022 47.8 33.2 9.0 90